 Get ready to shine at the Jury interviews

-Make sure that your 10 minute presentation is pitch-perfect and that you are prepared to go into the details of your application during the 20 minutes of questions and answers.
-Before applying also make sure that you are available to travel to Brussels on the following dates corresponding to the cut-off date of your application:
+Make sure that your 10 minute presentation is pitch-perfect, that your slides follow the suggested template and that you are prepared to go into the details of your application during the 20 minutes of questions and answers.
+Before applying check that you are available to travel to Brussels on the following dates corresponding to the cut-off date of your application:

 - interview week for 1st cut-off date: 11-15 February 2019;